ksairishitej/food_delivery_webapp/README.md

 # Food Delivery Web App

 A full-stack **Food Delivery Web Application** that simulates an online food ordering experience.
-Users can log in, browse the menu, add items to a cart, and place orders with real-time feedback.
+Users can log in, browse the menu, add items to a cart, and place orders.

 ## Features

-- User Authentication (Login/Signup)
+- User Authentication (Login/Signup) with JWT
 - Responsive UI for browsing food menu
 - Interactive Cart & Order Placement
 - Real-time UI Updates